What will I do on this project?

 As an Archaeology volunteer, you’ll become part of our efforts to protect and preserve natural heritage sites.

-You’ll work at the Sacsayhuaman Archaeological Park, the second most important site of Inca ruins in Peru.
+You’ll work at Incan and Pre Incan ruins in and around the Cusco area.
 Unfortunately, some of the ruins here have been damaged by tourists in the past.
 You’ll help preserve and maintain these sites, so we can protect the country’s history.

 Take part in community outreach days to give back to the local community